ruggleslab/pyQUILTS/README.md

 # pyQUILTS
 Welcome to the alpha version of QUILTS 3.0!
 This version of QUILTS is able to find variants (both single amino acid variants and indels) and most forms of splice junctions, though the junction functionality has not been extensively tested, so use at your own risk.

+*This version of QUILTS has been updated for Python 3.
+Please run with python 3.9 or higher.*

 TO RUN:
 The required arguments are ‘output_dir’, ’genome’, and ‘proteome’.
 Also must have one or more of ‘somatic’, ‘germline’, ‘fusion’, and ‘junction’.
 A few example genomes (hg19, hg38) and proteomes (RefSeq [hg19] from 2017/09/22, RefSeq [hg38] from 2018/06/29, Ensembl [hg38] v.100) can be downloaded from https://tinyurl.com/y78479uf (please let me know if this link doesn’t work).
 To create your own refSeq proteome, go into the prepare_proteome folder and follow the instructions in the README there.
 To create your own genome, go into the prepare_genome folder and follow the instructions in the README there.
 You can also look at the sample running script included as runtest.sh (though it won’t run until you change the paths to reflect where the files are located on your system).